Shibly/Poll/README.md

 This app uses bootstrapped theme for the admin app.
 So you need to add it to the installed app.
-Download it from PyPi with pip install django-admin-bootstrapped Add 'django_admin_bootstrapped' into the INSTALLED_APPS list before 'django.contrib.admin' You are done.
+Download it from PyPi with 'pip install django-admin-bootstrapped'

+Add 'django_admin_bootstrapped' into the INSTALLED_APPS list before 'django.contrib.admin'

+You are done.